wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-The organisation of the courses and the curriculum represent two crucial parts of day to day life in an university.
-The software need to support the employees here and automate as much process steps as possible.
+The organisation of the courses and the curriculum represent two crucial parts of day-to-day life in a university.
+The software needs to support the employees here and automate as much process steps as possible.

 <div class="formalpara-title">